 13. Care Leavers

 The University recognises that care leavers who have spent time in local authority care, either in residential accommodation, foster care or under supervision orders at home, may require additional advice and support during both the pre-entry and post-entry transitional period.
-We offer all care leavers additional support from our Student Funding Advisor, who will guide them to the support available across the University: firstname.lastname@example.org.
+We offer all care leavers additional support guide.Please contact email@example.com for information on the additional support available.

 The University is committed to increasing the number of applications and entrants from applicants who have spent time in care.
 We therefore strongly encourage care leavers to declare this as part of their application.
 Please see the University’s Contextual Admissions Policy for further information.